yoinknow/Documentation/yoink/how-to-trade.md

 # 📈 How to Trade

-Trading creator tokens on Yoink is simple, but understanding the core concepts will help you make better decisions and maximize your returns.
+Trading coins on Yoink is simple — but understanding the core mechanics will help you make smarter decisions and maximize your potential returns.

-## What Are Creator Tokens?
+## What Are Coins?

-Creator tokens represent real creators and their communities.
-When you buy a creator token, you're betting on that creator's growth, content quality, and community engagement.
-Every trade generates fees that benefit both creators and Early Bird holders.
+Coins are **SPL tokens** created on **Solana**, each typically tied to a real creator and their community.
+When you buy a coin, you're essentially betting on its potential — driven by the creator’s content quality, virality, community engagement, and overall market potential.
+Every trade generates fees that reward both the creator and Early Bird holders, while traders aim to earn returns through price movements and market activity.

-## The Bonding Curve Journey
+## The Bonding Curve

-Every new token starts on a **bonding curve** - a mathematical formula that determines the price based on how many tokens have been sold:

-* **Early buyers** get lower prices
-* **Price increases** automatically as more people buy
-* **Progress bar** shows how close the token is to "graduation"
+When you create a coin on Yoink, it’s deployed under our smart contract, which automatically generates an **AMM (Automated Market Maker)** powered by a **bonding curve**.
+This mechanism ensures that the token **can’t be rugged or have its liquidity pulled**, providing strong protection for traders.

+The bonding curve manages all trading activity for both buyers and sellers through its **on-chain pricing logic**, keeping the token’s market value accurate and transparent.
+As liquidity grows along the curve, you’ll see a **progress bar** on each token — showing its completion from **0% to 100%**.

 ## What Happens at 100% Progress?

-When the progress reaches 100%, the token **graduates** to Raydium DEX.
-This is a major milestone because:
+When a token’s progress reaches **100%**, it **graduates** to the **Raydium DEX**.
+This marks a major milestone because:

-* **Liquidity is locked** permanently on Raydium
+* **Liquidity becomes permanently locked** on Raydium
-* **Trading volume** typically increases significantly
-* **Price discovery** becomes more mature
+* **Price discovery** enters a more open and mature market
+* **Trading volume** often increases significantly
-* **Token becomes** part of the broader Solana ecosystem
+* The **token integrates fully** into the broader **Solana ecosystem**

 {% hint style="success" %}
-Graduation is generally positive for token holders as it provides permanent liquidity and wider market access.
+Graduation is a positive milestone for token holders — it ensures permanent liquidity, greater exposure, and access to a larger trading community.
 {% endhint %}

 ## Early Bird Rewards